Inputting Japanese text in Linux and some BSDs

 export QT_IM_MODULE=fcitx

+If using the kitty terminal emulator, you also have to add export GLFW_IM_MODULE=ibus, even though you're using fcitx5.
 If I want it to start each time I start X, I can add fcitx5 -d -r below the export (but above the line to exec the window manager).

 Now we need to edit $HOME/.config/fcitx5/profile.

-We could use the GUI config too, but it's easy to do manually. edit $HOME/.config/fcitx5/profile.
+We could use the GUI config too, but it's easy to do manually.
+Edit $HOME/.config/fcitx5/profile.
 If using a GUI login manager, such as with the LXDE spin, fcitx5 may already be running if you log out and log back in.
 Otherwise, once X is started, start fcitx with the command fcitx5 -d.
 You should see that it's started, but Japanese input may not work yet.
 Stop it with pkill fcitx.

 If you start X manually with startx, then just kill it.
 If you use a login manager, log out, then use ctl+alt+F2 to get to a console prompt, where you can put in your username and password.